redmod-team/profit/doc/start.rst

     | proFit can wrap this function using a custom ``Worker``

-For both of these, the first step is usually ensuring that they are installed properly and run within a dedicated working directory.
+For executable simulations, the first step is usually ensuring that they are installed properly and run within a dedicated working directory.
 Find out which environment variables need to be set and link all relevant files.
 This directory will become the template directory which proFit will (usually) copy for each run of the simulation.
 Furthermore the simulation will just inherit the environment proFit was started in.
 A typical directory structure could look like this:

 .. code-block::